mekwall/ffmpeggy/README.md

 ## How does ffmpeggy compare from fluent-ffmpeg?

 They strive to solve different problems.
-Whereas ffmpeggy aims to be minimal and small, fluent-ffmpeg aims to provide a human readable API.
-Personally I don't really have the need of that, but I might revisit it at a later stage and extend it with a human readable api, but that will most likely end up in a separate package to keep this one lean.
+Whereas ffmpeggy aims to be lean and simple, fluent-ffmpeg aims to provide an exhaustive and human readable API.
+I personally don't that kind of an API, but I might revisit it at a later stage, but an extended API will most likely end up in a separate package to keep this one as lean as possible.

 ## License